-- The Fermanagh and Omagh District is Northern Ireland's largest in terms of land mass (3000km2) and smallest in terms of population density (38.8 people per km2). - The District is primarily rural: - 46% of the population live in 'open countryside'. - 30% of the population live in the two main towns of Omagh and Enniskillen. - 7% of the population live in the five local towns of Carrickmore, Dromore, Fintona, Irvinestown and Lisnaskea. - The remaining 17% of the population live within the villages and small settlements of the County.
+- The Fermanagh and Omagh District is Northern Ireland's largest in terms of land mass (3000km2) and smallest in terms of population density (38.8 people per km2). - The District is primarily rural and it is estimated that: - 46% of the population live in 'open countryside'. - 30% of the population live in the two main towns of Omagh and Enniskillen. - 7% of the population live in the five local towns of Carrickmore, Dromore, Fintona, Irvinestown and Lisnaskea. - The remaining 17% of the population live within the villages and small settlements of the County.